w3c/market-data-odrl-profile/Test-Cases.md

 # Test Cases
 One of the key objectives of the Rights Automation for Market Data Community Group is to provide a standard, machine readable description of market data licenses so that applications can decide, on the basis of those descriptions, whether a usage is allowed or not.

 The test cases listed here are the kinds of questions asked day-in, day-out of market data professionals.
 They are also our way of measuring progress towards that objective.
-Can we automate the answers?
+Can we turn these questions into queries?
+Do we get the right answers?

 ## Redistribution of Data
 Sending data externally (attributes vary across all vendors and/or may require additional licenses which incur costs)